akoidan/pychat/README.md

  - Seems like your k8s providers API exceed limits and it cuts the k8s request.
 You can try it with  `terraform apply -parallelism=1`.
 Your cluster will deploy for a while, but it has less chance to get into this situation
  - You can also execute `terraform apply` a few times so it finishes creating resources that it failed to inspect.
 Note that if you got a certificate already, I recomend you to back it up from `pychat-tls` secret in order to avoid cetrification fails describe above

+1. Cloudflare returns too many redirect within the same time If turn it off (by setting Node's ip to /etc/hosts) it works fine.
+This result when using [flexible mode](https://developers.cloudflare.com/ssl/troubleshooting/too-many-redirects/#encryption-mode-misconfigurations).
+Since all request from http will be redirected to https, all http urls will return header location: https since result infinitive loop
+ - Go to cloudlfare ssl/tls overview
+ - Set strict encryption mode
+ - Go to Caching Configuration.
+Click on Custom purge and select static.pychat.org (or static.yourmdain.com) or Purge EVerything if pychat is the only domain.
 # TODO
 * teleport smileys https://vuejsdevelopers.com/2020/03/16/vue-js-tutorial/#teleporting-content
 * user1 writes a message, user1 goes offline, user 2 opens a chat from 1st devices and goes offline, user 2 opens a chat from 2nd devices and responds in its thread and goes offline, user2 opens first deviecs and thread messages count = 0